 Niumengxiang Chaoshan Beef Hot Pot

 At this Chaoshan-style hot pot joint, patrons dunk thin slivers of beef into a clear consommé, before dipping them into condiments like satay sauce, garlic oil and yellow bean paste.

 Nuts Live House

 Widely considered to be the city’s top venue for live music, this buzzing space hosts local indie bands on the weekends.
-It’s a frequent stop for international musicians
+It’s a frequent stop for international musicians as well.

 A record store front, a secret door, imported spirits from all over the world and an infusion of 1920s blues and jazz all combine to serve up Chengdu’s first speakeasy.
 Pick your liquor of choice and the bartender will handle the rest.